 And the connection between the two offices doesn't end there.
 In addition to the long-standing relationship between Weyermann and Lacob's father, Joe, a couple of other staff members came to Santa Cruz directly from Oakland.
 The commitment from Joe Lacob in supporting this project is evident simply in the act of becoming one of the 11 teams in the league to own a D-League affiliate, but their intimate connections with the folks in Oakland make it much easier to integrate what they do with the franchise as a whole and maintain that commitment.

-It's certainly fair to call the relocation of the Warriors' D-League affiliate from North Dakota to Santa Cruz a "work-in-progress" from the basics of just having an arena - or office doors - to the more complex work of selling tickets and building a fan base in a place that nobody would consider a sports town.
-Yet the layers of community they've already managed to build, both within the organization and the broader Santa Cruz area, have already established a promising foundation.
+It's certainly fair to call the relocation of the Warriors' D-League affiliate from North Dakota to Santa Cruz a "work-in-progress" from the basics of just having an arena -- or office doors -- to the more complex work of selling tickets and building a fan base in a place that nobody would consider a sports town.
+Yet the layers of community they've already managed to build, both within the organization and the broader Santa Cruz area, have laid a promising foundation.

 "People always jump on the bandwagon when something becomes tangible and I think we're in for a really fun ride," said Lacob.
 "When all this stuff really starts to come out in its most professional, most fully finalized form it'll be really cool."

 There's an expectation of success that everyone involved exudes complemented with experience and passion that makes it hard to anticipate anything but the best by the time they do fully realize the vision that they're only beginning to build.